Impacting families for generations to come.

 Financial background from the lawyer/executor might also be important.
 Before assets can be distributed, they have to be identified.
 An estate with complex financial holdings might require some work and skill in determining what the final value of an inheritance is.

-Once a will is validated, assets confirmed and beneficiaries located, there’s still the matter of any outstanding debts.
+Once a will is validated, assets confirmed, and beneficiaries located, there’s still the matter of any outstanding debts.
 Creditors can make their final claim on any money they are owed.
 The lawyer executing the probate process can use the assets of the estate to settle any debts, at which point inheritances can be distributed.

 The roles of overseeing probate or administering a trust call for knowledge on both legal and financial issues.
 Lanier Law Group has both.

-When Is Probate Necessary In Georgia?
+When Is Probate Necessary in Georgia?

 Probate is generally necessary in Georgia when the deceased person owns assets solely in their name, such as real estate, bank accounts, vehicles, or other valuable property.
 Other assets may typically be transferred to their new owners without going through probate.
 Certain assets, such as those held in a living trust or with designated beneficiaries, can be passed directly to the beneficiaries without going through probate.